xalxnder/homelab/README.md

 ## 🏗️ Architecture

-My homelab architecture is centered around:
+My homelab is built on Proxmox, where I run a 4-node Kubernetes cluster responsible for managing my services.
+Application deployments are managed with ArgoCD, enabling GitOps-driven workflows and continuous delivery.

 A detailed diagram of my architecture will be added soon!